 We earn our R&D revenue from multiple sources that can fluctuate depending on the timing of events.
-Our R&D revenue decreased in the first quarter of 2021 compared to the same period in 2020 primarily because we earned more milestone payments in the first quarter of 2020 than in the first quarter of 2021.
-We anticipate our R&D revenue to increase in the second half of 2021 compared to the first half of 2021 as many of our partnered programs advance.
+Our R&D revenue decreased in the first half of 2021 compared to the same period in 2020 primarily because we earned more milestone payments in the first half of 2020 than in the same period in 2021.
+In the second quarter of 2021, we earned a \$10 million milestone payment from Biogen when Biogen advanced ION541, an investigational medicine targeting ATXN2 to treat patients with ALS.
+We anticipate our R&D revenue to increase in the second half of 2021 compared to the first half of 2021 as several of our partnered programs advance.
+Already in the third quarter of 2021, we earned a \$25 million milestone payment from Novartis when Novartis achieved 50 percent enrollment in the Lp(a) HORIZON Phase 3 study of pelacarsen.